 How Long Does Alcohol Withdrawal Insomnia Last?

 To answer this question accurately, we need to make a distinction between acute withdrawal (often referred to as detox) and post-acute withdrawal.
-Acute withdrawal or detox refers to the period of time it takes to physically eliminate alcohol from the system.
+Acute withdrawal or detox refers to the period it takes to eliminate alcohol from the system physically.
 Insomnia during this period typically starts within eight hours of the last drink, peaks within one to three days, and can continue in some cases for weeks.

 How to Prevent This from Happening?